- A computer gets stuck on the Welcome screen usually after an update or after entering a password.

-- Once your PC restarts you’ll see a list of options.
+- Once your PC restarts, you’ll see a list of options.
 Select any version of Safe Mode by pressing the appropriate key.

 - Press Windows Key + R and enter services.msc.
 Press Enter or click OK.

-- When Properties window opens, set the Startup type to Disabled and click Apply and OK to save changes.
+- When the Properties window opens, set the Startup type to Disabled and click Apply and OK to save changes.

 - Restart your PC and check if the problem still appears.

-Few users claim that this problem occurred on their PC because Credential Manager was disabled, so if this service is disabled on your PC, be sure to enable it and check if that solves the problem.
+Some users claim that this problem occurred on their PC because Credential Manager was disabled, so if this service is disabled on your PC, be sure to enable it and check if that solves the problem.

 Users also claim that this problem was caused by Windows Update service.
 To fix the problem, you need to change the startup type of this service.
 To do that, you just have to follow these steps: